The Red Woman: In the North

 Roose Bolton warns Ramsay Bolton that they could face retribution from the Lannisters for Ramsay's marriage to Sansa Stark and must therefore retrieve her to ensure the support of the North.

 Brienne of Tarth and Podrick Payne rescue Sansa and Theon Greyjoy from a squad of Bolton soldiers.

 In King's Landing

 Jaime Lannister arrives in King's Landing bearing Myrcella's body and promises Cersei that they will have revenge against all who have wronged them.

-Obara and Nymeria Sand infiltrate Trystane's ship and Obara kills him by stabbing him through the back of the head.
+Obara and Nymeria Sand infiltrate Trystane Martell's ship and Obara kills him by stabbing him through the back of the head.

+Margaery Tyrell remains imprisoned by the Faith.
+She is visited by the High Sparrow who insists she must confess, saying she's on the right path but has a long way to go.

 In Dorne

-Ellaria Sand and Tyene Sand kill Doran Martell and Areo Hotah.
-Ellaria vows that "weak men will never rule Dorne again".
+Doran Martell learns from a letter that Myrcella Baratheon was poisoned by Ellaria Sand.
+Before he can act, Tyene Sand kills Areo Hotah and Ellaria fatally stabs Doran in the chest while his guards watch him die, having grown dissatisfied with his rule and his lack of action against the Lannisters for the deaths of Elia and Oberyn Martell.

 In Braavos

 Arya Stark, now blinded, is sent to beg on the streets and train her hearing senses.
 The Waif appears and forces Arya to duel her using a wooden staff.
 Arya fails, and the Waif promises that she will return the following day.